Anastasiia Metelkina: 2023–24 season: Debut of Metelkina/Berulava, European silver medal, and World Junior Champions

-In June 2023, it was announced that Metelkina had former a new partnership with Luka Berulava.
+In June 2023, it was announced that Metelkina had former a new partnership with Luka Berulava and that they would train in Perm, Russia under Pavel Sliusarenko, Egor Zukroev, and Maxim Trankov.
 Metelkina/Berulava opted to make their competitive debut on the Junior Grand Prix, a first for Metelkina, winning the gold medal at the 2023 JGP Turkey in Istanbul.
 Despite two falls in their free skate, their margin of victory over American silver medalists Flores/Wang was almost 27 points.
 Two weeks later they competed their second event, the 2023 JGP Hungary in Budapest.
 They again won easily, despite difficulties on their jump elements.
 Metelkina/Berulava's results qualified them to the Junior Grand Prix Final in December; they said they planned on getting senior-level experience in the meantime.

 Metelkina/Berulava made their senior debut at the Warsaw Cup, winning the gold medal.
 They then entered the Junior Grand Prix Final as heavy favourites to take the title, and won by a 34-point margin over Canadian silver medalists Kemp/Elizarov.
 They were the first Georgian pair team to win the Junior Grand Prix Final gold.

 Entering the 2024 European Championships in Kaunas as among the favourites, Metelkina/Berulava took first place in the short program, winning a gold small medal.
 Metelkina erred on both of her jump sequences in the free skate, and they came fifth in that segment, dropping to second place overall.
 They finished 3.05 points back of champions Beccari/Guarise of Italy.
 Berulava remarked that "not everything worked out.
 But it's only our first season together and silver is also a medal."

 Having earned a medal at a senior championship event before returning to junior competition, Metelkina/Berulava were heavy favourites at the 2024 World Junior Championships in Taipei.
 They won the short program by a margin of 9.20 points.
 Although they struggled in the free skate, with errors on all four jumping elements, they ultimately claimed the gold medal.
 Both vowed to work harder in training after the difficulties in the free program.

 Making their senior World Championship debut as a team at the 2024 edition in Montreal, Metelkina/Berulava were fifth in the short program.
 They were only 0.08 points behind fourth-place Germans Hase/Volodin, thus narrowly missing participation in the final flight of the free skate.
 In that segment, they struggled with several errors, including an aborted lift, which saw them come tenth in the free skate and drop to seventh overall.
 Speaking afterward, a "despondent" Berulava said: "Right now, I don't have words to comment on this performance."